camunda/camunda-docs-manual/content/reference/deployment-descriptors/tags/process-engine.md

         If enabled, <code>polyglot.js.allowHostAccess</code> and <code>polyglot.js.allowHostClassLookup</code>
         are set to <code>true</code>.
         <br>
-        <strong>Note:</strong> These flags might not be available in every version of GraalVM JavaScript
+        <strong>Note:</strong> These flags might not be available in every version of GraalVM JavaScript.
       </p>
       <p>
         Default value is <code>true</code>.